 Are there any extenuating circumstances in your profile about which the Admissions Committee should be aware?
 (250 words maximum)

-Focusing on explanations in this essay, rather than excuses, is very important.
+It is important to focus on explanations rather than excuses in this essay.
 Potential extenuating circumstances may be a very low GPA, academic probation or using a recommender other than your current supervisor.
 Clearly explain the situation, and if it is a situation from the past, explain why you have changed.
-Providing evidence that you will not repeat the actions in question will be very important.
+Providing evidence that you will not repeat the actions in question will help to solidify your answer.